HAGI Yaki (Pottery)

-Returning from a campaign with Toyotomi Hideyoshi on the Korean peninsular, the feudal lord, Mori Terumoto brought back with him to Japan two Korean potters, Li Sukkwang and Li Kyong.
-It was these two brothers who were responsible some 400 years ago for doing work, which marked the beginnings of Hagi Yaki.
+Returning from a campaign with Toyotomi Hideyoshi on the Korean peninsula, feudal lord Mori Terumoto brought two Korean potters back with him to Japan, Li Sukkwang and Li Kyong.
+These two brothers were responsible for commencing pottery work which marked the beginnings of Hagi Yaki 400 years ago.

-When Mori Terumoto took up residence in a castle in Hagi, permission was granted to Li Sukkwang to build a kiln to make pieces of pottery especially for the fief.
+When Mori Terumoto took up residence in a castle in Hagi, Li Sukkwang was granted permission to build a kiln to create pieces of pottery for the fief.
 The results were the first real pieces of Hagi Yaki.
-After Li Sukkwang died, his brother continued the work and the feudal lord of Hagi gave him the Japanese name Hagi Kouraizaemon, a name which continues to be used to this day.
+After Li Sukkwang died, his brother continued the work and the feudal lord of Hagi gave him the Japanese name Hagi Kouraizaemon, which continues to be used to this day.

-Early pieces of Hagi Yaki owed much to the style of pottery which was being made in Korea at the time.
-Gradually, however, such things as a raku or rustic character was added and this developed into a highly individual style, which is still in use today.
+Early pieces of Hagi Yaki owed much to the style of pottery popular in Korea at the time.
+Gradually, however, a rustic character was imparted to Hagi Yaki, which developed into a highly unique style still in use today.

-Perhaps its most distinctive feature is its rustic quality, which is partly the result of little shrinkage during firing.
-Added to this, the finished ware is highly absorbent.
-Being so absorbent means that gradually as a piece is used for tea or sake over the years, it becomes stained and changes color.
-It was this phenomena which was particularly admired by tea aficionados and was termed cha-nare, literally meaning ""tea maturing"", indicating that as a piece is used, it takes on an aesthetically pleasing matured appearance.
+Hagi Yaki’s most distinctive feature could be its rustic quality, which is partly the result of minimal shrinkage during firing.
+Additionally, the finished wares are highly absorbent.
+Being absorbent means that as a piece is used for tea or sake over the years, it gradually becomes stained and changes color.
+This phenomena was particularly admired by tea aficionados and was termed cha-nare, literally meaning “tea maturing,” indicating that as a piece is used, it takes on an aesthetically pleasing, matured appearance.

-Another feature is its simplicity of form and decoration.
-In fact, Hagi Yaki almost never has any under- or overglazing painted decoration.
-Instead, its true appeal comes from the way the potter makes full use of what effects he or she knows can be expected during the firing in a noborigama, or ""climbing kiln"".
-This is especially true of how various combinations of clay will react, the application of glazes, and marks made with modeling tools.
+Another feature of Hagi Yaki is its simplicity in form and decoration.
+In fact, Hagi Yaki almost never has any under- or over-glazing, or painted decoration.
+Instead, its true appeal comes from how the potter knows which effects to expect during firing in a nobori gama, or “ascending kiln.”
+This is especially true in regard to how different combinations of clay will react, the application of glaze and marks made with modeling tools.

-The main items produced these days include various types of ornaments, pieces of tableware, vases, and cups, bowls and pots for tea.
+The main Hagi Yaki items produced today include ornaments, tableware, vases, and cups, bowls and pots for tea.

-The main features of Hagi yaki is its soft sheen with less thermal shrinkage and its high water-absorbing properties.
-Because of its high water-absorbing properties, if vessels are used over the course of many years, tea and liquor will seep into them causing their color to change.
-Among tea ceremony connoisseurs this change in color is known as “chanare” and it is very much appreciated.
-Another characteristic is the simplicity of forms and decorations.
-In most cases the pieces are not painted.
-Since the blend of clay used, glazing conditions, spatula marks, etc., will all produce various patterns as a consequence of being baked in ascending kilns, all pieces are designed to make the best use of this peculiarity.
+The main features of Hagi Yaki include its soft sheen with less thermal shrinkage and high water-absorbing properties.
+Because of its high water-absorbing properties, if vessels are used over the course of many years, tea and liquor will seep into them, causing their color to change.
+Among tea ceremony aficionados, this change in color is known as cha-nare and it is very much appreciated.
+Another characteristic is its simplicity in forms and decorations.
+In most cases, Hagi Yaki pieces are not painted.
+Because the blend of clay used, glaze, spatula marks and other conditions all produce different patterns as a result of being baked in ascending kilns, each piece is designed to make optimal use of these peculiarities.

 How to make

-Mishima-tsuchi clay and a local clay called Ji-tsuchi clay are added to the main ingredients, Daido-tsuchi clay and Mitake-tsuchi clay, to create a pottery clay for manufacturing the pots.
-After the clay has been molded into pots by a variety of methods including turning on a potter's wheel, molding by hand, tatara, etc, engobes, inlays and engravings are applied and the pots are bisque-fired.
+Mishima-tsuchi clay and a local clay called ji-tsuchi clay are added to the main ingredients, daido-tsuchi clay and mitake-tsuchi clay, to create a pottery clay for manufacturing Hagi Yaki.
+After the clay has been molded into shape by turning on a potter's wheel, molding by hand, or tatara, engobes, inlays and engravings are applied and the pieces are bisque-fired.
 After bisque-firing, glaze is applied.
-After the pots have been glazed with a transparent or white glaze, they are then baked in an ascending kiln.
-Once in the kiln, the glaze tone on the parts that come into direct contact with the flame changes; this change is referred to as “yohen."
+When the pots have been glazed with a transparent or white glaze, they are then fired in an ascending kiln.
+Once in the kiln, the glaze tone on the parts that come into direct contact with the flame changes; this change is referred to as yohen.